 I wake up with no clear agenda for the day.
 My strategy for finishing this thing is a bit amorphous.
 I can walk from Grants to reconnect my footsteps or I can try to hitch a ride out to the point where I left off and walk back.
 There are also 2 ways…a direct roadwalk on highway 117 or the Zuni-Bonita alternate through a canyon and about 7 miles of walking over lava.

 So I’m back now and want to see that area of the trail in a different, more positive light.
-I consider trying to walk out of town with Dahn but I don’t think I can keep up.
+I consider trying to walk out of town with Dahn but I don’t think I can keep up with him anyway.
 Then I get a message from a trail angel in response to a post I left of the FB page.
 Mac lives in Grants and offers to help with rides, etc. I tell him that Dahn could use a ride to the PO.

 It all snowballs from there.
-Mac picks us both up and takes us to a cafe for coffee and breakfast bagels.
+Mac picks us up and takes us to a cafe for coffee and breakfast bagels.
 He then drops Dahn off at the PO and offers to take me out to my drop-off point, as long as it isn’t too far.
 He’s a surgeon and he’s on call.
-On the way, he also offers for me to stay at his house.
-Motivated by this new development, I commit to the roadwalk and decide to slack-pack it.
+On the way, he also invites me to stay at his house.
+Mac is one of the most enthusiastic trail angels I’ve ever me and that’s saying a lot!
+Motivated by this new development, I commit to the roadwalk and decide to slack-pack.
 I leave most of my prized possessions in Mac’s truck and set out on my final leg with just some water and snacks in my pack.
 Plus my umbrella, which comes in very handy on this hot day.

 I’m not disappointed since there are wonderful views of El Malpais, the badlands, from the top off the escarpment.
 The lava fields stretch for miles and I can sort of make out where I came from Pietown towards the south.
 To the north are great views of Mt Taylor, my last mountain.
 So it’s like I’m looking at this vast landscape and seeing how my 2 hikes have finally come together.
 A meeting of different times and all that’s happened in between.
 Suddenly I feel it… it’s the closure and completeness that I was seeking.
 I’ve walked the CDT.
 I’m free to finally let it go.

-Except that I still need to finish this trail and get back to town.
+Except that I still need to get back to town.
 I continue along, happy and content.
 A weight is finally off my shoulders, figuratively and literally.
-I come to the end of the trail and take in more sweeping views.
+I come to the end of the Narrows trail and take in more sweeping views.
 The geology is fantastic.
 The whole area is a National Monument.

 I make it down to the trail leading to La Ventana viewpoint.
 I take some pictures and admire the beauty.
 Finally I’m back on the road, walking towards town.
 My little detour eats up a lot of time and I realize I still have over 20 miles when it’s already well after noon.
 Oh well, I can always just hitch if I run out of daylight.